 Type a number into the box and hit Enter, and that number becomes the result of the (read) expression.
-Once text is submitted for an input box, it is moved outside the input box, and
+Once text is submitted for an input box, it is moved outside the input box, and when DrRacket shows a new prompt, it hides the interaction box.
+Thus, if you type 5 in the above input box and hit Return, the result appears as follows:

 '''

 (read)

 5

 5

+>

+'''